workshopper/learnyoureact/exercises/hello_react/problem.en.md

 You can find the React.js docs here: https://facebook.github.io/react/docs/getting-started.html

-and read more about the JSX syntax here: https://facebook.github.io/react/docs/jsx-in-depth.html
+Read more about the JSX syntax here: https://facebook.github.io/react/docs/jsx-in-depth.html

 When you are ready run `node program.js` and access `http://localhost:3000` to see the HTML output in the browser.